-Over the past few decades, the scope of the law of copyright and the action for breach of confidence have grown significantly.
-The goal of the module is to provide an overview of these areas from different angles in order to be able to assess this expansion.
-In so doing, it will examine these areas of law from historical, theoretical and practical perspectives.
+Over the past few decades, the scope of intellectual property has grown significantly.
+The goal of the module is to provide an overview of copyright and the law of confidential information from different angles in order to be able to assess this expansion.
+In so doing, it will examine this area of law from historical, theoretical and practical perspectives.
 The emphasis throughout the module is on reflexive critique.
-That is, we will study the different modes of justifying copyright and the action for breach of confidence; the different historical approaches to trace the ways in which we can understand them and we will look at the past to try to find ways of thinking about the present situation of international legal regimes.
-On a more contemporary level, we will study the interaction between copyright and secrecy, the problems and the challenges posed by photographs, confidential memoranda and personal diaries, as well as the more practical question on the way of producing evidence in copyright and breach of confidence trials.
+That is, we will study the different modes of justifying copyright and the protection of confidential information; the different historical approaches to trace the ways in which we can understand the political economy of copyright and confidential information and we will look at the past to try to find ways of thinking about the present situation of international legal regimes.
+On a more contemporary level, we will study the interaction between copyright and freedom of expression, the problems posed by technological works, as well as the more practical question on the way of producing evidence in copyright and breach of confidence trials.
 No prior knowledge or study of intellectual property is required.

 This module will examine the problems that arise in commercial transactions between businesses established in different States.
 The module will concentrate specifically on the 'transnational' nature of such transactions, and some of the solutions characteristically adopted by different legal systems, with emphasis on International, English or the US systems, or where appropriate legal rules and materials of other jurisdictions by way of illustration.
 The module will also cover the unique features of current transnational business transactions such as Mergers and Acquisitions, and the importance of information and communication technologies.